Driving In Greece – Driving Laws And Road Rules 2025

 Car rental options in Greece

 Stick shift cars are the norm in Greece.
-You will find a range of different makes and models, which differ in size and power.
+You will find a range of various makes and models, which differ in size and power.
 Automatic cars might be available upon request, though your options will probably be limited.

 Rent an ATV / quad on the Greek islands